AdieLaine/HiveLedger/README.md

 - Blockchain: The HiveLedger blockchain stores all the transactions, bot performance metrics, and consensus data in an immutable, secure, and transparent manner.

 ## Getting Started
+*4/1 - Prototype code will be uploaded soon, please follow the project for updates*

 To set up and run HiveLedger, follow these steps: